Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program

 - Special Program Code: VWOWP (vulnerable workers OWP)

-- Duration: At their own discretion, officers may consider a duration of 12 months.
-The work permit should not be valid for longer than the passport or travel document.
+- Duration: Same duration as the vulnerable worker.
+The work permit may not be valid for longer than passport or travel document validity.

-A new visitor record or study permit may be issued for the same duration as the principal applicant’s if the immigration status of dependent children who are currently in Canada, accompanying the principal migrant worker, is expiring before the end of the validity of the open work permit.
+A new visitor record or study permit may be issued to dependent children in Canada for the same duration as the vulnerable worker’s open work permit, if the immigration status of their dependent children who are currently in Canada is expiring before the end of the validity of the vulnerable worker’s open work permit.
 They benefit from a fee exemption under code 999, exceptional cases.
-Officers must identify those cases by using the special program code VWOWP.
+Officers must identify those cases by using the special program code “VWOWP”.

 Learn more